hiteshkale97/Movie_Initialization/README.md

 # Movie_Initialization
 Movie Initialization for mangoApp assignment

-"In this application, I have utilized MySQL as the database and Spring Boot for the backend development."
+"In this application, I have used MySQL as the database and Spring Boot for backend development to implement RESTful APIs."

 ---for save movie -> post method http://localhost:8888/saveMovie